-Q: Why must my snowmobile be registered?
-After all I do have my original invoice as proof of when I purchased my snowmobile.

-A: The information provided by the Customer Warranty Registration card is computerized, and all warranty claims thereafter, are processed by the computer.
-Without this valuable information on the Warranty Registration Card, we cannot acknowledge warranty or notify owners of a possible safety recall.

-Q: How do I know my vehicle has been registered at the factory?

-A: When you bought your snowmobile the dealer should have completed, and forwarded us the manufacturer's copy of the Customer Warranty Registration.
-The hard copy of the card is your proof that the snowmobile is registered.

-Q: I bought my snowmobile in O'King County but I snowmobile in Washington County.
-Can the dealer in Washington County accept warranty work on my snowmobile?

-A: Yes, any authorized dealer in North America can perform warranty repairs, providing the customer warranty registration card is presented.

-Q: Where can I find information on the lubrication and maintenance of my snow-mobile?

-A: In this Operator Manual provided with the vehicle at the time of first sale.

-Q: Will the entire warranty be void or cancelled, if I do not operate or maintain my new snowmobile exactly as specified in the Operator's Manual?

-A: The warranty of the new snowmobile cannot be "Voided" or "Cancelled".
-However, if a particular failure is caused by operation or maintenance other than is shown in the Operator Manual, that failure may not be covered under warranty.
-This includes service work performed by the customer, especially the critical adjustments to ignition, timing, carburetion and oil injection/or oil mixture.

-Q: Would you give some examples of abnormal use or strain, neglect or abuse?

-A: These terms are general and overlap each other in areas.
-Some specific examples may include: running the machine out of oil, sustained high r.p.m. full throttle use, chain failure caused by a lack of lubrication and/or adjustments, operating the machine with a broken or damaged part which causes another part to fail, and so on.
+- Q: Why must my snowmobile be registered?
+After all I do have my original invoice as proof of when I purchased my snowmobile. - A: Your warranty is valid at any authorized dealer of the product.
+Your registration is the key element in providing the servicing dealer with the necessary data to complete warranty claim forms.
+This information is also used to notify owners in the event of a safety recall. - Q: How do I know my vehicle has been registered at the factory? - A: When you bought your snowmobile the dealer should have completed, and forwarded us the manufacturer's copy of the Customer Warranty Registration.
+YOUR DEALER SHOULD HAVE GIVEN YOU THE HARD COPY OF THE WARRANTY REGISTRATION FORM. - Q: I bought my snowmobile in O'King County but I snowmobile in Washington County.
+Can the dealer in Washington County accept to perform warranty work on my snowmobile? - A: Yes, any authorized dealer in North America can perform warranty repairs, providing the customer warranty registration card is presented. - Q: Where can I find information on the lubrication and maintenance of my snow-mobile? - A: In this Operator Manual provided with the vehicle at the time of first sale. - Q: Will the entire warranty be void or cancelled, if I do not operate or maintain my new snowmobile exactly as specified in the Operator's Manual? - A: The warranty of the new snowmobile cannot be "Voided" or "Cancelled".
+However, if a particular failure is caused by operation or maintenance other than is shown in the Operator Manual, THAT failure may not be covered under warranty.
+This includes service work performed by the customer, especially the critical adjustments to ignition, timing, carburation and oil injection/or oil mixture. - Q: Would you give some examples of abnormal use or strain, neglect or abuse? - A: These terms are general and overlap each other in areas.
+Some specific examples may include: running the machine out of oil, chain failure caused by a lack of lubrication, operating the machine with a broken or damaged part which causes another part to fail, and so on.
 If you have any specific questions on operation or maintenance, please contact your dealer for advice.